gbih/gbih/README.md

 ## Hey there, I'm George

-- 🙀 I'm a developer
+- 🙀 I'm a software developer
 - 🇯🇵 I live and work in Japan/日本
 - ☸️ My current interests are NLP / deep learning / data engineering
 - 🗻 I like to hike and ski down mountains